OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: []

-  Ordered list of part names, used in conjunction with 'part face count list' and 'part faces indicies' to assign per-part materials
+  <p>Ordered list of part names, used in conjunction with 'part face count list' and 'part faces indicies' to assign per-part materials<\p>

   <h3>primitive_attribute_frame</h3>